EpistasisLab/tpot/docs_sources/api.md

 Note that we recommend using the <em>neg</em> version of mean squared error and related metrics so TPOT will minimize (instead of maximize) the metric.
 <br /><br/>
 If you would like to use a custom scorer, you can pass the callable object/function with signature <em>scorer(estimator, X, y)</em>.
 <br /><br/>
-If you would like to use a metric function, you can pass the callable function to this parameter with the signature <em>score_func(y_true, y_pred)</em>.
-TPOT assumes that any function with "error" or "loss" in the function name is meant to be minimized, whereas any other functions will be maximized.
-This scoring type was deprecated in version 0.9.1 and will be removed in version 0.11.
-<br /><br/>
 See the section on <a href="../using/#scoring-functions">scoring functions</a> for more details.
 </blockquote>